Skip to main content

 Dagmar’s story captivated all of Europe, and would later be the main precedent paving the way for the marriage of Edward and Alexandra’s son, George, Duke of York (later George V), to his deceased brother’s fiancée, Princess May of Teck (later Queen Mary) in 1893.

-Grand Duchess Marie Feodorovna
+Grand Duchess Maria Feodorovna

-Dagmar, now formally known as Grand Duchess Marie Feodorovna, but always called Minnie in the intimacy of the family, threw herself into Russian life with gusto.
+Dagmar, now formally known as Grand Duchess Maria Feodorovna, but always called Minnie in the intimacy of the family, threw herself into Russian life with gusto.
 She lived in The Anichkov Palace on Saint Petersburg’s main thoroughfare, Nevsky Prospekt, and as Grand Duchess, she was at the center of Russia’s opulent social life, frequently called upon to deputize for her delicate and sickly mother-in-law, the Tsarina.

 Marie Feodorovna, center, holds her son Nicholas.
 From left: Grand Dukes Paul and Sergei.
 Seated: Tsar Alexander II.
 Grand Duchess Maria, Grand Duke Alexis, Grand Duke Alexander, Grand Duke Vladimir.

-Marie Feodorovna slipped into the Romanov family easily, befriending the Tsar and Empress’s only daughter, Maria, who would later marry one of Queen Victoria’s sons, and her four brothers-in-law: Vladimir, Alexis, Paul, and Sergei.
+Maria Feodorovna slipped into the Romanov family easily, befriending the Tsar and Empress’s only daughter, Maria, who would later marry one of Queen Victoria’s sons, and her four brothers-in-law: Vladimir, Alexis, Paul, and Sergei.

 Childbearing, which seemed to exhaust the Princess of Wales, only increased the Grand Duchess’s robust good health.
 Nicholas was born in 1868, followed by Alexander in 1869, who died in 1870, George in 1871, Xenia in 1875, Mikhail in 1878, and finally Olga in 1882.